SublimeText/LaTeXTools/README.markdown

 **Keybinding:** `C-l,backspace`

 This deletes all temporary files from a previous build (the PDF file is kept).
+Subfolders are traversed recursively.

+Two settings allow you to fine-tune the behavior of this command. `temp_files_exts` allows you to specify which file extensions should be considered temporary, and hence deleted. `temp_files_ignored_folders` allows you to specify folders that should not be traversed.
+A good example are `.git` folders, for people who use git for version control.

 ### Automatically hide build panel after build finished ###